 Waiting for a green card can be a long and trying procedure.
-Because of the large number of people who wish to immigrate to the United States, and limits on the numbers of green cards or visas that can be given out annually in certain categories, the immigration authorities are usually heavily backlogged with applications.
-At any given time, they may have hundreds of thousands of people's cases to consider.
+Because of the large number of people who wish to immigrate to the United States, and limits on the numbers of green cards or visas that can be given out annually in certain categories, U.S. immigration authorities are usually heavily backlogged with applications.

-Is there any way that you can you speed up the process so that your green card gets approved faster?
+Is there any way to speed up the process so that your green card gets approved faster?
 For the most part, speeding up the process is impossible.
-However, below we will give you some tips for avoiding unusual sorts of delays.
+However, below we will give you some tips for avoiding unusual or disastrous sorts of delays.

 It’s important to understand what is considered “normal” in the process of applying for a green card or visa.
 No matter what, it will probably take longer than you would like.
-Do your research at the beginning, so that you will understand the following:
+Do your research at the beginning, so that you will not be surprised by the following:

 In rare cases, when you’re facing a true emergency, you may be able to ask the immigration authorities to speed up consideration of your case.
 For example, if you’re trying to get a fiancé visa for an immigrant who is hoping to get married before receiving a much-needed kidney transplant, that might be grounds for a request for expedited processing.
 You would want to submit a letter to whoever is handling your case, along with documentation proving the emergency.